ct-clmsn/sybpp/README.md

 ### Special Thanks

-Hartmut Kaiser for suggesting this paper and an implementation of this paper.
+Hartmut Kaiser for suggesting this paper.

 ### Author